Mukulsingh27/Mukulsingh27/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=Mukulsingh27.Mukulsingh27)

-A full-stack web developer, Who loves coding 🌐, listening to music 🎵, cooking food 🍳, and at last riding 🏍️.
+A passionate full-stack web developer who loves coding 🌐, listening to music 🎶, cooking 🍳, and riding 🏍️.

-A highly enthusiastic person aiming to learn and explore the IT industry's challenging domain through different opportunities would like to venture into development along with analytical thinking.
+An enthusiastic learner with a keen interest in exploring the ever-evolving IT industry, I am eager to take on new challenges and opportunities.
+With a focus on development and a strong analytical mindset, I strive to grow and make an impact in the tech world.

 <img align="right" alt="GIF" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif" width="408" height="318" />